Front end and Cab Restoration Continued

 flow.
 The horns were re-positioned below the oil cooler

-An improved (Lokar) accellerator pedal was fitted in 2015 but only correctly adjusted in March 2016.
+An improved (Lokar) accelerator pedal was fitted in 2015 but only correctly adjusted in March 2016.

 11th July.
 Americana 2010.

 The front end of the truck was re-assembled in time for the Americana show on the 11th July 2010